ourownstory/neural_prophet/CONTRIBUTING.md

 * To run black without commiting (or when the hook installation fails): `python -m black {source_file_or_directory}`

 ## Writing documentation
-NeuralProphet's documentation website is hosted via Github Pages on [www.neuralprophet.com](http://www.neuralprophet.com).
+NeuralProphet uses the Sphinx documentation framework to build the documentation website, which is hosted via Github Pages on [www.neuralprophet.com](http://www.neuralprophet.com).

 The documentation's source is enclosed in the docs folder.
-Whereas the `master` branch does only contain the basic source files, the branch `gh-pages` entails the build data and is used for deployment.
+Whereas the `main` branch only contains the basic source files, the branch `gh-pages` entails the build data (with folders `docs/html` and `docs/doctrees`) and is used for deployment.

-## Docstring
+### Docstring

-NeuralProphet uses the Sphinx documentation framework and [NumPy Style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html#example-numpy) for formatting docstrings.
+Docstrings need to be formatted according to [NumPy Style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html#example-numpy) in order to display their API reference correctly using Spinx.
+Please refer to [Pandas Docstring Guide](https://pandas.pydata.org/pandas-docs/stable/development/contributing_docstring.html#) for best practices.

-Length of line inside docstrings block must be limited to 80 characters to fit into Jupyter documentation popups.
+The length of line inside docstrings block must be limited to 80 characters to fit into Jupyter documentation popups.

 Docstring architecture sample: